 GMC guidelines state that you have a duty to raise concerns if you believe that patient safety or care is compromised.
-This is the most important part, and is applicable in this scenario as you have seen a colleague make a mistake with patient medication.
+This is the most important part, and it is applicable in this ethical scenario, as you have seen a colleague make a mistake with patient medication.

 However, if you do not feel comfortable doing this, or if the colleague refuses to report their own mistake, then you must escalate the situation to a senior colleague.

-The NHS wants to encourage candour and transparency in the work environment, and this replies on non-threatening policies around errors, based on openness and continual development, rather than blame and punishment.
+The NHS wants to encourage candour and transparency in the work environment, and this relies on non-threatening policies around errors, based on openness and continual development, rather than blame and punishment.

-Don’t forget, even as a Doctor you are not expected to know everything; if you are not sure what the guidelines are, simply saying you would look them up and act on them may be sufficient.
+Don’t forget, even as a Doctor you are not expected to know everything.
+If you are not sure what the guidelines are, simply saying you would look them up and act on them might be sufficient.

-This is a topical issue because of the junior Doctor strikes that took place in 2015-2016.
-However, this does not mean that your discussion has to be shaped by the events that took place.
-Whilst it is important to mention them in order to show your awareness of current affairs, you do not have to be limited by this.
+This relates to the Junior Doctor strikes that happened, but your discussion doesn’t need to be shaped by the specific events that took place.
+Whilst it’s a good idea to mention them, you do not have to be limited by this in your answer.

-Firstly, what is a strike, and why is it morally problematic?
+Firstly, what is a strike and why could it be morally problematic?
 A strike is defined as a refusal to work as a form of protest.
 The most obvious issue with this, in the case of Doctors, is the potential for patients to be harmed.
 This goes against the ethical principle of non-maleficence and therefore, some would argue, cannot be justified.

 Therefore, to answer the question: striking can be ethically acceptable, but it depends on the reasons, circumstances and potential outcomes of the strike.